helloabunai/ftrc-eventshuffle/README.md

 (optional) make dcheck-db
 ```

-You can then run some tests (via pytest) with the command:
+You can then run some tests (via pytest) with the command.
+This command will re-seed the database with initial dummy data.
+Certain test logic is based on this information, so be aware if you have manually added things to the database via POST requests, these will be lost upon running tests.
+Tests are run on the development PSQL DB server "eventshuffle_db", which is separate to the production server (which is "eventshuffle_db_prod").

 ```
 make run-tests